tadhgboyle/tab/README.md

 - "remaining owing" reactive subtext on payout creation page
 - Add check balance modal for gift card (under a "tools" dropdown?)
 - Add way to "hide used gift cards" in gift card list
+- Convert jquery ajax requests to use axios

 ## Issues/Bugs
 - When cashier page refreshed with gift card, ensure it still has balance + update balance in table row